Midsund (village)

 Midsund is a village in Molde Municipality in Møre og Romsdal county, Norway.
 The village is located on the western end of the island of Otrøya.
 The eastern end of the Midsund Bridge is located in the village of Midsund, connecting it to the neighboring island of Midøya to the west.

-The 0.7 km2 village has a population (2018) of 596 and a population density of 843 PD/km2.
+The 0.7 km2 village has a population (2024) of 590 and a population density of 843 PD/km2.

-This village is the site of most private commercial services such as a grocery store, bank, shops, restaurant, and gas stations for the Midsund area in Molde.
+This village is the site of most private commercial services such as a grocery store, bank, shops, restaurant, and gas stations for the western part of Molde Municipality (the old Midsund Municipality).
 Otrøy Church lies about 3 km northeast of the village of Midsund.

 The village was the administrative center of the old Midsund Municipality until 2020 when it was merged into Molde Municipality.